inventree/InvenTree/docs/docs/report/labels/part_labels.md

 | qr_data | String data which can be rendered to a QR code |
 | parameters | Map (Python dictionary) object containing the parameters associated with the part instance |

-#### Parameters
+#### Parameter Values

-The part parameters can be accessed by parameter name lookup in the template, as follows:
+The part parameter *values* can be accessed by parameter name lookup in the template, as follows:

 ```html
 {% raw %}